Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 The Raspberry Pi Pico & Pico W boards have 26 General Purpose Input/Output (GPIO) pins that can be accessed using the header pins All GPIO pins of Raspberry Pi Pico can be configured as either input or output.
 All GPIO pins can also be configured as external interrupts.

-Polling and Interrupts are the two methods used to interface external switches such as push-buttons, keypads, Numpad, etc.
+Polling and interrupts are the two methods used to interface external switches such as push-buttons, keypads, numpad, etc. to a microcontroller or microprocessor.

 Polling is used when the application is not time-sensitive.
 Interrupts are used when a device needs the attention of a microcontroller instantly.